LuisM2012/Chess/README.md

-Chess Game has three main file.
-(PRESSME.py, Pieces.py, Board.py)
-The other two are base files, used for prototyping.
+Chess Game has two main file.
+(PRESSME.py, Pieces.py) with networking files of (chess_server.py and chess_client.py) The other two are base files, used for prototyping.
+Feel free to play around with (moves_ches.py and .py)

+To run server enter server and port in chess_server.py.
+(You don't need a server if you choose to play with offline.)

-To start game open and run PRESSME.py, which will import Pieces.py and Board.py.
+To start game open and run PRESSME.py, which will import Pieces.py and chess_client.py.
 The file will start window and will begin game.